vvshashkin/fortran_julia_bench/README.md

 ```
 Julia inliner is very good, it manages to generate code as fast as hard-coded version of up4 (and even faster).
 The ifort small-function code is 30-50% slower as compared to the hardcoded version.

 Fortran old style non-object oriented code is not significantly faster than object-oriented one with ifort, unless the flux is implemented as derived type (it kills all interprocedural optimization).
-GNU fortran is 2 times slower than Intel fortran for non-object-oriented code and completely fails optimization with all these derived types :(.
+GNU fortran is only slightly slower than Intel fortran for simple code and completely fails optimization when faced with some problems like small-function inlining and/or all these derived types :(.

 (Was not shown) Attempt to implement "natural" stvec arithmetics (`f1=a*f2+b*f3`) with fortran resulted in about 3 seconds slower code (up4 test) as compared to less elegant but robust `call f%lincomb3(f1,f2,a,b)`.
 Try tscheme="rk4" instead of "rk4_opt" to compare.